Murambelwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creating a script that creates an alias
+script that creats an alias